 Q-29: What Does “mkdir” Do in Linux?

-In the Linux system, “mkdir” smooth the way of creating directories known as folders in the various operating systems.
-It is a unique feature to some significant extent; for example, it facilitates creating multiple directories together and asks for permission to access the folders.
+In the Linux system, “mkdir” smooths the way of creating directories known as folders in the various operating systems.
+It is a unique feature to some significant extent; for example, it facilitates creating multiple directories and asks for permission to access the folders.

 “mkdir” command’s syntax is: